marijnh/Postmodern/README.md

     (connect-toplevel "testdb" "foucault" "surveiller" "localhost")

 Which will establish a connection to be used by all code, except for that wrapped in a with-connection form, which takes the same arguments but only establishes the connection locally.
+Connect-toplevel will maintain a single connection for the life of the session.

 If the Postgresql server is running on a port other than 5432, you would also pass the appropriate keyword port parameter.
 E.g.:

     (connect-toplevel "testdb" "foucault" "surveiller" "localhost" :port 5434)